iman20004/WorldDataMapper/README.md

 # CSE316-Spring21-FINALPROJECT
 ##### Authors: Iman Ali

-An application for managing regional data that is organi􏰑ed hierarchicall􏰅.
-Users can organi􏰑e and edit information about each region􏰒s name, capital, leader and landmarks as 􏰆ell add further subregions
+The WorldDataMapper is a web application for managing regional data that is organiz􏰑ed hierarchically􏰅.
+Users can organiz􏰑e and edit information about each region􏰒s' name, capital, leader and landmarks as w􏰆ell add further subregions